Ottawa reported 42 more cases of COVID-19 Friday.

 10: Residents who are unvaccinated or who received their first dose less than two weeks ago are 10 times more likely to contract COVID-19 than those who are fully vaccinated, according to data up to Oct.
 15.

-20: The average number of hours it takes to receive a COVID-19 test result, down from 22 hours this time last week.
+23: The average number of hours it takes to receive a COVID-19 test result, up from 20 hours this time last week.

-1.8%: The rate of COVID-19 tests coming back positive in Ottawa.
+1.8%: The rate of COVID-19 tests coming back positive in Ottawa rises slightly.

-20.2: The overall weekly incidence rate, a rolling seven-day total of new COVID-19 cases expressed per 100,000 residents, is slightly higher than on Friday.
+19.5: The overall weekly incidence rate, a rolling seven-day total of new COVID-19 cases expressed per 100,000 residents, has generally been in decline for about a month.

 2: The number of daycare outbreaks in Ottawa.